 Unit availability (MDEA),

-Startup/shut down costs (MDEA)
+Startup/shut down costs (MDEA),

-Variable operating costs per machine
+Variable operating costs per machine,

-Minimum run time
+Minimum run time,

-Heat rate projections
+Heat rate projections,

 [please add any other information we’d like on a daily basis with the idea of keeping MDEA very involved in the Bogey process]

 EPMI and MDEA shall jointly run the Load Projection Model and the Facility Stack Model.
 EPMI and MDEA will then (1) compare and verify assumptions and results from the models, (2) develop recommendations and (3) decide upon the operating plan for the day.
 The Parties understand that the development of the projections, recommendations and daily operating plan is complex and requires an element of judgment.
 Further, due to the use of imprecise data such as weather reports, heat rate estimates, and the like, it is understood between the Parties that the resulting projections, recommendations and daily plan are consistent with commercially reasonable industry practices.
-This analysis will take into account such considerations as weather conditions, business day/weekend and holiday load conditions, historical loads, gas/power pricing, unit availabilities at the Facilities, unit operating data at the Facilities, and prior commitments to buy and sell power.
+This analysis will take into account such considerations as weather conditions, business day/weekend and holiday load conditions, historical loads, gas/power pricing, unit availabilities, unit operating data, and prior commitments to buy and sell power.

 Hourly and Daily (Real Time) Transactions

-EPMI will buy and sell Products on an hourly or daily basis as are necessary (1) to supply and/or balance MDEA’s native load, (2) to balance for fluctuating output during dispatch of Facilities, and (3) to provide backup/replacement power/transmission during cuts/contingencies.
+EPMI will use commercially reasonable efforts to buy and sell Products on an hourly or daily basis as are necessary (1) to supply and/or balance MDEA’s native load, (2) to balance for fluctuating output during dispatch of owned generation assets, and (3) to provide backup/replacement power/transmission during cuts/contingencies.

-The Products will be firm power, unit contingent power, ancillary services, and gas supply required for generation purposes, as appropriate for the source or use.
-EPMI will use its extensive trading counterparty list to obtain the most reliable power and best available market price signals for MDEA.
+The Products will be firm LD power, unit contingent power, ancillary services, and gas supply required for generation purposes, as appropriate for the source or use.
+EPMI will use its extensive trading counterparty list to transact power and communicate market price signals for MDEA.

 Due to the time sensitive nature of the real time market and system reliability needs, real time decisions made by EPMI will be at EPMI’s sole discretion, however EPMI’s decisions shall adhere to the following priorities, in the order stated: (1) native load system reliability, and (2) optimization of costs and revenues.
 Real time hourly and daily transaction activity may cover up to four (4) days during weekend and holiday periods.

 Short Term Market Opportunities

-EPMI and MDEA will communicate at least weekly to discuss marketing opportunities of less than 90 days.
+EPMI and MDEA will communicate at least weekly to discuss marketing opportunities within the next 90 days.
 The Products for sale will be unit contingent power and ancillary services.
-The Products for purchase will be power and/or gas, or as otherwise deemed appropriate to manage MDEA’s native load.
-EPMI will use its extensive trading counterparty list to provide market price signals to MDEA.
+The Products for purchase will be power and/or gas, or as otherwise deemed appropriate to manage MDEA’s Native Load.
 The Marketing Committee will have the final decision making responsibility for short-term opportunities.

 Long Term Market Opportunities

 EPMI and MDEA will market long-term opportunities jointly (“Structured Transactions”).
-Opportunities, whether Third Party Transactions or EPMI Transactions, discovered by EPMI or MDEA will be brought to the Marketing Committee for initial review.
+Opportunities, whether Third Party Transactions or EPMI Transactions, discovered by EPMI [comment by Christi N.: is there a disclaimer that we don’t have to bring opportunities to them first?
+What if EPMI wants to do a deal by itself in that region without MDEA?]or MDEA will be brought to the Marketing Committee for initial review.
 EPMI will analyze the value and risk proposition for each potential Structured Transaction, and report to the Marketing Committee for its recommendation to pursue or not pursue the transaction.
 Where a positive recommendation has resulted, EPMI and MDEA will work together as appropriate to close the transaction with the counterparty.

 COORDINATION